RupeshKumar4511/Web-Designing-and-Development/README.md

   return a - b;
 });

-// By default it does not sort the array. we need to use callback function.
+// By default "arr.sort()" does not sort the array. we need to use callback function.